-The Assistant Secretary for Management is designated as the Department’s Chief Acquisition Officer.
-The Deputy Assistant Secretary (DAS) for Acquisition and Materiel Management is designated as the Department’s Senior Procurement Executive (SPE).
-The Associate DAS for Acquisitions is designated as the Deputy Senior Procurement Executive (DSPE).
-The DSPE is responsible for amending the VAAR for compliance with FAR 1.304.
+The Executive Director, Office of Acquisition, Logistics, and Construction is designated as the Department’s Acting Chief Acquisition Officer.
+The Deputy Assistant Secretary (DAS) for Acquisition and Logistics is designated as the Department’s Senior Procurement Executive (SPE).
+The Associate DAS for Procurement, Policy, Systems, and Oversight is designated as the Deputy Senior Procurement Executive (DSPE).
+The DSPE is responsible for amending the VAAR for compliance with FAR 1.304 .

 801.403 Individual deviations.

 (a) Authority to authorize individual deviations from the FAR and VAAR is delegated to the SPE and is further delegated to the DSPE.